iamthemovie/legacy/README.md

   -directories string
         A set of data directories that contain the keyspace / tables.
 For multiple, comma separate: /data1,/data2 (default "/var/lib/cassandra/data")
   -exclude-keyspaces string
-        A comma seperated list of keypaces you wish to exlude from the backup.
+        A comma seperated list of keypaces you wish to exclude from the backup: "system,system_traces" -help
-  -help
         Print this info.
-  -keyspace string
-        The Cassandra Keyspace to backup.
   -logs string
         The directory to store the mercury logs. (default "/var/log/legacy") -memprofile string